Riverscapes/PBR/workshops/2021/USU/WATS-5624/index.md

 ## [Catalog Description](https://ssb.banner.usu.edu/zprod/bwckctlg.p_display_courses?term_in=202120&one_subj=WATS&sel_crse_strt=5150&sel_crse_end=5150&sel_subj=&sel_levl=&sel_schd=&sel_coll=&sel_divs=&sel_dept=&sel_attr=)
-Provides an introduction to the implementatoin of Low-Tech Process-Based Restoration of Riverscapes.
+Provides an introduction to the implementation of Low-Tech Process-Based Restoration of Riverscapes.
 Students will gain direct experience constructing low-tech structures like PALS (post-assisted log structures) and BDAs (beaver dam analogues) on a real restoration project designed by students.
-Students will be exposed to consultation, permititng and become proficient in construction safety and logistics.
+Students will be exposed to consultation, permitting and become proficient in construction safety and logistics.

 |**Title**| Implementation of Low-Tech Process-Based Restoration of Riverscapes|
 |**Semester(s) Traditionally Offered**| Spring|